Bullying and Harrassment policy

 2.6 Bullying and harassment may occur face-to face, in meetings, through written communication, including electronic communication such as e-mail or on social media,

 by telephone or through automatic supervision methods.
 It may occur on or off work premises, during work hours or non-work time.
+It may be a regular pattern of behaviour or a one off incident.

 3 The legal position